ikasanEIP/IkasanStudio/README.md

 * Properties, should they be strict dash format, camel case or dash and camel - newflow1.testftpconsumer.ftp.consumer.filename-pattern=*Test.txt
 * As soon as a component declares that it needs bespoke configuration (https://github.com/ikasanEIP/ikasan/blob/3.2.x/ikasaneip/developer/docs/StandaloneDeveloperGuide.md#configuring-components), that component will need to be treated as a 'custom component' e.g. the custom converter
 * Some of the property configurations seem quite advanced e.g. ManagedEventIdentifierService, ManagedResourceRecoveryManager etc - Should we 'put' these in an 'advanced' options section in order to reduce screen clutter / scare factor?

+## Design ideas
+The local properties file should be geared totally to local running only A copy can be taken and substituted with environment and test values.
+This keeps seperate between local running and how the client does environment config.
+Wizards and meta compomnents.